Bid Shopping: Bad Movies

 Bad Movies was a part-time movie channel owned by Sit-Up Ltd. It was then on Sky channel 339 and ran daily from 9 pm to 9 am.
 The first three hours however showed Sit-Up's shopping auctions, so Bad Movies content did not actually appear until midnight.

 The channel was aimed at a young adult audience, showing a variety of cinematic "turkeys", though some of the content was increasingly from matinee movies, especially after 5am.
 Films included Tomboy starring Betsy Russell, Glen and Randa, Plan 9 from Outer Space and Revenge of the Cheerleaders starring David Hasselhoff.
 The channel also featured introductions by Paul Ross and episodes of Sprockets.

 As per Matinee Movies, the channel and EPG slot was also sold to Dolphin Television who rebranded it as a 24-hour channel called ACTIONMAX (later rebranded as Movies4Men 2) on 1 February 2006.
 Sit-Up have no involvement with this channel.

 Screenshop

 Screenshop was an infomercial-based shopping channel.
 A deal in July 2004 meant that Vector Direct began to broadcast their presentations exclusively on the channel, this led to the channel being stripped of its identity.
 In 2005, it began to broadcast under Vector Direct's own band 'TV Warehouse'.

-A second channel, Screenshop 2, launched in 2008 and ran until 29 April 2012.
+A second channel, Screenshop 2, ran until 29 April 2012.
 It broadcast during Speed Auction's downtime of 01:30 to 07:30 each day on Sky channel 680.

 Screenshop also broadcast during the hours of 01:30 to 07:45 during Bid Shopping's downtime on its other channels, Bid and Price Drop.